 How does inflation affect gold & silver prices?

-Let’s take a look at the data.
-The chart below shows the prices of gold and silver vs. the CPI 1990 (I would have taken the data back to 1971 but the Federal Reserve has removed the price of gold from its historical database ((the St. Louis Fed’s FRED database)):
+The chart below shows the prices of gold and silver vs. the CPI 1990.
+Previous records going back to 1971 would be better but the Fed removed the price of gold from its historic St. Louis Fed’s FRED database:

-But between 2001 and mid-2011, both metals handily outperformed the CPI.
-Over the entire period, the price of gold and silver rose in lock-step with inflation.
-Though silver somewhat underperformed inflation over the last 32 years, I believe that silver will play “catch up” with both gold and inflation, making it attractive as both an inflation hedge and a total rate of return investment.
+Though silver somewhat underperformed inflation during that time I believe that silver will play “catch up” with both gold and inflation, making it attractive as both an inflation hedge and a total rate of return investment.

 The chart, sourced from December 1, 2022, shows gold vs the CPI index from 1971 to mid-2022:

-1971 is a significant benchmark date because that is when the world officially came off the gold standard when the U.S. government removed the Bretton Woods Agreement, which established the terms of convertibility of sovereign-held dollars into gold as a means of establishing the dollar as the world’s reserve currency.
-The price of gold, which had been pegged at $35, was allowed to “float” as a market-priced asset.
+1971 is a significant benchmark date because that is when the world officially came off the gold standard.
+This happened after the U.S. government decided to no longer observe the Bretton Woods Agreement, which established the terms of convertibility of sovereign-held dollars into gold.
+This is what, up until that point, had established the dollar as the world’s reserve currency.

 Why does inflation increase the gold price?

 The principles of economics can be used to explain the correlation between gold and inflation.
-Over extremely long periods of time – as in centuries – the increase in the supply of gold annually roughly is equal to the long-term growth in global economic output.
+Over extremely long periods of time – as in centuries – the increase in the supply of gold annually roughly is equal to the long-term growth in global economic

 Over a time period of many centuries, both the supply of gold and the rate of economic output increased at approximately 3% annually.
 Issuing currency in varying units of denomination enables the use of gold as a reserve asset against the issuance of that currency by creating “fungibility” of the central bank gold that backs the currency issued by that bank.